kubesphere/kubeeye-console/README.md

 ## Getting Started

-Console should be always used with KubeEye, you can either use [Kubekey](https://github.com/kubesphere/kubekey) or [ks-installer](https://github.com/kubesphere/ks-installer) to create a KubeSphere cluster.
+Console should be always used with KubeEye, To install kubeeye, please refer to this [README](https://github.com/kubesphere/kubeeye)
 The following will show you how to build console from source code.